Full program description

 Who Should Attend

-This course is intended for web developers who use Microsoft Visual Studio in an individual-based or team-based, small-sized to large development environment.
+This course is intended for web developers who use Microsoft Visual Studio in an individual-based or team-based, small to large-sized development environment.
 Candidates for this course are interested in developing advanced web applications and want to manage the rendered HTML comprehensively.
 They want to create websites that separate the user interface, data access, and application logic.

 Exploring ASP.NET MVC4